katiepestotnik/care-review-1/README.md

 console.log(calculate(2, 4, 'add'))
 ```
 1. What are the parameters of this function?
-2. What are the arguments of this function?
+2. What are the arguments in the example above?
 3. What is the purpose of `return`
 4. Complete this function so that when the function runs it returns a result of 8.
 5. If I console.log(result) outside of the function, what would you expect and why?